Indus Valley Civilization Origin, Architecture, Religion, Location, Trade, Politics, Scripts, Art and Crafts, Decline

 - The complete Harappan script was found in 1923, but it is still not deciphered.

 - The script was written from right to left and it comprises 400 signs.
 It has also used pictographs for representing words, sound, ideas or object.

 - It had been primarily a matriarchal society.

-- It comprised of people from different professions such as warriors, peasants, traders and artisans.
+- It was comprised of people from different professions such as warriors, peasants, traders and artisans.

 - Ruling class peoples lived around the citadel and the common people live in the lower part of the city.

-- Harappan peoples were fond of ornaments; they use necklaces, armlets, earrings, beads, bangles, etc. They use cotton and woollen clothes for wearing.
+- Harappan peoples were fond of ornaments; they use necklaces, armlets, earrings, beads, bangles, etc. They use cotton and woolen clothes for wearing.

 8. Political structure of Civilization